-- Public Addresses are the digital address where currencies can be received and sent.
+Public Addresses are the digital addresses where currencies can be received and sent.
 Imagine them like an email address but instead of storing your emails they store your cryptocurrency and cannot be accessed by any third party without the private key that is connected to this specific public address.

 If a user loses his private keys they also lose access to their cryptocurrency, forever.
 Hence, it is so important to use the right crypto wallet and backup your private keys accordingly.
 There are two different kinds of crypto wallets at the moment, software and hardware wallets.

 Software vs Hardware Wallets